Call for Competition

 onsite and offsite Indoor Localization

-The International conference on Indoor Positioning and Indoor Localization (IPIN) is pleased to announce the eleventh IPIN 2024 Indoor Localization Competition.
+The International conference on Indoor Positioning and Indoor Localization (IPIN) is pleased to announce the twelfth IPIN 2025 Indoor Localization Competition.
 The competition is aimed at bringing together the academic and industrial research communities for evaluating different approaches and envisioning new methods for indoor and seamless localisation, an area where no generally accepted standards exist yet.

 Results will be presented during dedicated sessions of the IPIN conference, during which prizes will be awarded to the winners.